mathieucarbou/YaSolR/docs/download.md

 _You can use them to get a preview of what you can have with the Pro version._
 _Except that the pro version is more recent and contains far more features and fewer bugs!_

-> ##### IMPORTANT
->
+!!! warning

-> Trial version is an OLD version!
+    Trial version is an OLD version!
 It does not contain the latest features and fixes of the Pro and OSS versions.
-> Its goal is to showcase what you could get with the Pro version regarding the UI.
+    Its goal is to showcase what you could get with the Pro version regarding the UI.
->
->  DO NOT OPEN BUGS OR ISSUES ON THE TRIAL VERSION!
+    DO NOT OPEN BUGS OR ISSUES ON THE TRIAL VERSION!
->
-{: .block-important }